 This also makes use of artwork.json, but this time in conjunction with artist_data.csv.
-The object is to create one triple, linking the URL of the page displaying the artwork (as used in question a) to the URL of the page describing the artist.
+The object is to create one triple, as shown in the CONSTRUCT statement, linking the URL of the page displaying the artwork (as used in question 1) to the URL of the page describing the artist.
 The former URL is in the JSON file, the latter URL is in the CSV file.
 As the CSV file contains information about five artists, all with surname 'Blake', it is necessary to match the id for the artwork creator from the JSON file with that artist's id from the CSV file.
-Note that there are four lines to be completed: lines 12, 20, 21 and 25.
+Note that there are four lines to be completed, two after each of the SERVICE statements: lines 13, 14, 17, 18.